kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 ### Working with the Enhancement Tracking Board

-The Enhancements Tracking Board is used by various release sub-teams.
+The Enhancements Tracking Board is used by the release-enhancements, release-docs, and release-comms teams.
 Information in this document will be focused on how the Enhancements team should interact with the project board.

 #### Enhancements View